 Note: The default mount parameters can be overridden by the Command Line switches /tc and /hash which always take precedence.

 Language Packs

 Language packs contain third-party translations of the VeraCrypt user interface texts.
-Some language packs also contain translated VeraCrypt User Guide.
 Note that language packs are currently supported only by the Windows version of VeraCrypt.

 Installation